Customer segmentation is a very powerful tool, but the reality is that few marketers use it properly.

 In their buying journey, potential customers are likely to interact with your company through multiple acquisition channels, especially when developing an omnichannel customer relationship.

 Analyzing these results allows you to be strategic and invest where it pays off.
-In addition, the source of acquisition can be very structuring in explaining customer behavior thereafter.
+In addition, the source of acquisition can be very structured in explaining customer behavior thereafter.

 We can even go so far as to segment by acquisition cohort to observe the behaviors induced by certain campaigns in the medium term.